maxjacobson/beefsteak/README.md

 ## todos?

 * be consistent re: the trailing slash... for posts its there but not for tag pages. hrm.
-* if the date for something is in the future, don't show it
+* if the date for something is in the future, don't show it until then
+* maybe include public pinboard links ala a link blog?
+* maybe adapt for use as a podcast host / feed generator?
+Or add an option to include that?
+I can feel my butthole tightening as I consider those complications